juicedata/juicefs-csi-driver/docs/en/introduction.md

 ### Dynamic provisioning

 Managing PVs can be wearisome, when using CSI Driver at scale, it's recommended to create PV dynamically via dynamic provisioning, relieving the administrator from managing the PVs, while also achieving application data isolation.
-Under dynamic provisioning, the Kubernetes administrator will create and manage one or more StorageClass, the user only need to create a PVC and reference it in pod definition, and JuiceFS CSI Driver will create the corresponding PV for you.
+Under dynamic provisioning, the Kubernetes administrator will create and manage one or more StorageClass, the user only need to create a PVC and reference it in pod definition, and JuiceFS CSI Driver will create the corresponding PV for you, with each PV corresponding to a subdirectory inside JuiceFS.

 The relationship between different resources:

 ![dynamic-provisioning](./images/dynamic-provisioning.svg)